Content Applicability Regeneration for individual consumers is sent to a single worker

 The same tags are used when calculating applicability for a single consumer as for all consumers bound to a specific repo .
 As a result when multiple consumers are registered within a short amount of time, the tasks to generate content applicability profiles for these consumers are sent to a single worker and the tasks are executed serially.

-#4 Updated by mhrivnak about 3 years ago
+#4 Updated by mhrivnak almost 4 years ago

 We'll need to be careful to ensure that multiple calculations can run safely in parallel.
 Maybe since we are already batching the calculation and farming it out for parallel execution, the problem is already solved?
 Is there anything different about doing this for a single consumer?

-#11 Updated by ttereshc almost 3 years ago
+#11 Updated by ttereshc over 3 years ago

 I think applicability calculation for individual consumers is sent to the single worker only in case the task for multiple consumers is triggered.